julien6387/supvisors/supvisors/test/use_cases/scenario_1/scenario_1.rst

     [bash] > for i in cliche81 cliche82 cliche83
     ... do
-    ...    supervisorctl -s http://$i:<port> restart <group>:*
+    ...    supervisorctl -s http://$i:<port> restart scenario_1:*
     ... done

-Eventually, all the requirements could be met using |Supervisor| but it would require additional development at application level to build an operational status, based on process information provided by |Supervisor|.
+Eventually, all the requirements could be met using |Supervisor| but it would require additional software development at application level to build an operational status, based on process information provided by |Supervisor|.

 It would also require some additional complexity in the configuration files and in the program command lines